ToolJet/ToolJet/docs/docs/setup/env-vars.md

 | variable           | description                                                   |
 | ------------------ | -----------------------------------------------------------   |
 | ASSET_PATH         | the asset path for the website ( eg: https://app.tooljet.com/) |

-#### Serve client as a server end-point ( optional )

-By default the client build will be done to be served with ToolJet server.
-If you intend to use client separately then can set `SERVE_CLIENT` to `false`.